 Going with the WMG above, Felicia would end up deciding that Peter is forgivable and setting Harry with Liz AllenBut only as part of building her harem.
 She'll renounce to kill him, but will still make him pay screwing up with him, building a harem including Gwen, Mary Jane and Peter.

 Liz Allen would've become Carnage, if only for a short whileBasically I really have no proof to this theory other than her feeling hopelessly abandoned and bitter after loosing her brother and her boyfriend and thus attracting the symbiote.
 However she'd probably fight it off after Peter/Spidey makes some sort of breakthrough with her, leading to the symbiote finding a better fitting host much like in the Gwen Stacy theory above.

-- This may lead to Peter pulling his mask to get Liz to trust her, like in Ultimate Spider-Man.
+- This may lead to Peter taking off his mask to get Liz to trust him, like in the Ultimate Spider-Man comics.

 Sha Shan would've been revealed to be a young Lady Deathstrike.Her voice actress, Kelly Hu, played Lady Deathstrike in the second X-Men film, hence this theory.

 - Considering this wasn't made in-house at Marvel Stuidos, which had the TV rights to the X-Men, I'd say Jossed just simply by rights issues.